 Nightlife may include shows – some aimed at children are staged in holidays just after sailing, a nightclub or disco, and usually casinos.

-Basic wifi in public areas are free but the connection speeds are often frustratingly slow while at sea and when the boat is full.
+Basic wifi in public areas is free but the connection speeds are often frustratingly slow while at sea and when the boat is full.

 Cabins on Tallink Silja Baltic Sea Ferries